 HOW DID COLLAGEN SUPPLEMENTS GET SO POPULAR?

 There are 10s, maybe 100s of different anti-aging supplements out there, so it’s natural to wonder why collagen is gaining so much traction.
-“These supplements are getting a lot of attention right now because collagen is one of the first things we could be eating that actually restores our skin elasticity while also providing many other health benefits,” explains Amanda Perrin, a registered dietitian.
+“These supplements are getting a lot of attention right now because collagen is one of the first things we could be eating that actually restores our skin elasticity while also providing many other health benefits,” explains Amanda Perrin, RD.
 Most people are familiar with collagen in a cosmetic sense as an ingredient in skin-care products, but the health and wellness world is moving more and more toward beauty starting within the body rather than on the outside, Perrin says.
 “People are looking for the foods we can be eating or introducing to help prevent, treat or cure anything associated with aging or disease.
 Collagen peptides could be one of the answers.”